1 March 2012

 St. Patrick was famous for a number of remarkable feats, including driving the snakes out of Ireland and teaching the Irish about Christianity.
 The national holiday – March 17 – marks the date of his death.

-Although every year, on March 17, millions of people around the world head to their nearest pub to celebrate all that is Irish for St. Patrick’s Day, Dublin is definitely the best place to travel for those looking for an authentic St. Patrick’s Day experience, especially this year.
-Indeed, as Dublin was recently given the status of The City of Science, the 2012 St. Patrick’s Day celebrations in Dublin will revolve around the theme of science, with plenty of science-related parties and activities, for children and adults alike.
+Although every year, on March 17, millions of people around the world head to their nearest pub to celebrate all that is Irish for St. Patrick’s Day, Dublin is definitely the best place to travel for those looking for an authentic St. Patrick’s Day experience, take a look at the whole programme

-As always, the centrepiece of the celebrations will be the St. Patrick’s Festival Parade on Saturday March 17th.
+As always, the centrepiece of the celebrations will be the St. Patrick’s Festival Parade on March 17th.
 It’s all about bands and marching groups from around the world providing music and entertainment.
-This year, the parade – beginning from Parnell Square at noon and finishing just past St Patrick’s Cathedral – will take on a scientific motif, to reflect, as said, the Irish capital’s year as European City of Science.
-The theme of the procession is entitled ‘How?
-What?
-Why?’, with the city’s leading pageant companies offering children the opportunity to explore questions as “How is a rainbow formed?” or “Why do we dream?”
-There is also an amazing fireworks display at the end of the day.
+This year, the parade – beginning from Parnell Square at noon and finishing just past St Patrick’s Cathedral – will take on a historic motif, to reflect, as said, the Irish capital’s year as European City of Science.
+The theme of the procession is entitled ‘Let’s Make History’, and it will be animated by Ireland’s leading pageant companies, their creations and performances inspired by the past will enthral and excite.

 As you might imagine, the pubs are packed during this time with locals and tourists alike, and Merrion Square is transformed into a wonderland of family entertainment; each day offers an Irish Craft Beer Festival, tours of Ireland in St. Patrick’s footsteps, fun fairs and much more.